Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   image: <acrName>.azurecr.io/azure-vote-front:v2
 ```

-**Step 6:** Next up, we'll deploy the application using the kubectl apply command.
+**Step 6:** Next, we'll deploy the application using the kubectl apply command.
 This command parses the manifest file and creates the defined Kubernetes objects.
-In order to do so, we need to get the access credentials for our AKS cluster, by running the az aks get-credentials command.
-Run the commands below, having the folder which holds your manifest file as the working directory.
+To do so, we need to get the access credentials for our AKS cluster by running the `az aks get-credentials` command.
+Run the commands below—having the folder which holds your manifest file as the working directory.

 ```
 az aks get-credentials -g $RESOURCE_GROUP_NAME -n $AKS_NAME